mojaloop/mojaloop/contribute.md

 In general, we are looking for example implementations and bug fixes, and project enhancements.

-## Where to I send bugs, questions, and feedback?
+## Where do I send bugs, questions, and feedback?
 For bugs, see [Reporting bugs](https://github.com/mojaloop/mojaloop/blob/master/contribute/Reporting-Bugs.md).

 For questions or feedback, we're on [Slack](leveloneproject.slack.com).
 Also checkout the [FAQ](https://github.com/mojaloop/mojaloop/blob/master/FAQ.md)